panosru/fault-manager/docs/source/features/custom-exceptions.rst

 There are few rules to follow in order to generate a custom exception class:

 #.
-If you pass an empty string as :php:attr:`$exceptionClass` a :php:class:`EmptyErrorNameException` will be thrown
+If you pass an empty string as :php:attr:`$exceptionClass` a :php:class:`ExceptionNameIsEmpty` exception will be thrown

 #.
-If you try to generate a namespaced custom exception a :php:class:`NamespacedErrorException` will be thrown as that
+If you try to generate a namespaced custom exception a :php:class:`NamespaceError` exception will be thrown as that
    `feature <https://github.com/omegad-biz/fault-manager/issues/4>`_ is not yet supported

-#.
-In order to generate a custom exception, the name of the exception must end-up with ``Exception``.
-   That is valid: ``CustomException`` while that is not: ``CustomError``, the later will raise :php:class:`IncompatibleErrorNameException`